-Connecting and Disconnecting
+Connecting and disconnecting schema

 Children in this schema can be seen doing activities such as building train tracks, working with puzzles, joining things, lining toys up, or taking lids on and off.
 With this type of play, your child is trying to figure out how things fit together.

-Ways to support this schema: Train tracks, roadway building, construction materials, building materials that “fit together” like LEGO® or blocks.
+Ways to support this schema: Train tracks, roadway building, construction materials, and building materials that “fit together” like LEGO® or blocks.
 Even things such as tape, string, and velcro can be used to support kids within this schema.

-Ways to support this schema: Mirrors, magnifying glasses, binoculars, climbing structures that allow them to climb or hang upside down.
+Ways to support this schema: Mirrors, magnifying glasses, binoculars, and climbing structures that allow them to climb or hang upside down.

 Kids who enjoy moving things from one place to another either use their hands or some sort of toy that can be filled, moved, and usually dumped.
 Children gain a sense of independence and responsibility when transporting items so you may find them eager to help you do chores that involve bringing something from point A to point B–like unloading groceries or moving clean laundry into the dryer.

 Loose parts are also great in this schema because they are perfect for being loaded, moved, and unloaded over and over.
-A few pots filled with water or sensory bins that allow for kids to move things from one pot or bin to another are also good ideas for encouraging play within this schema.
+A few pots filled with water or sensory bins that allow kids to move things from one pot or bin to another are also good ideas for encouraging play within this schema.

-Other activities that are a part of this schema are playing with running water, running, playing tag, throwing a ball, sliding down a slide (or watching how different objects slide down a slide).
+Other activities that are a part of this schema are playing with running water, running, playing tag, throwing a ball, and sliding down a slide (or watching how different objects slide down a slide).

 Ways to support this schema: Plenty of outdoor time and free space to run, throw things, pour water, send items down slides, or drop things from high places.